danielharrell/open-eyes-lect-2017-18/Open.md

 What if we ourselves were enclosed in openness?

-For example, think again of how we say our eyes are open when we are awake, to capture how we seem to see *through* our eyes, as if they were transparent, to a whole world outside us.
-But this is also to speak figuratively, and perhaps somewhat thoughtlessly.
-If we spoke more thoughtfully about our eyes, and about our relation to the world through awareness more generally, we might say something more like
+For example, think again of how we say our eyes are open when we are awake and aware, to capture how we seem to see *through* our eyes, as if they were transparent, to a whole world outside us.
+But this is also again to speak figuratively, and perhaps somewhat thoughtlessly.
+For how can eyes be transparent if they have color?
+Or be open if they can be poked, injured, even blinded?
+If we spoke more thoughtfully about our eyes, and about our relation to the world through awareness more generally, we might say something more like this:
-this:

 > "The world is my representation": this is a truth valid with reference to every living and knowing being, although